5jt/aplcloud/README.md

     and the external HTTP GETs will be secured with function keys.

 At this point we will have a cloud-based service API that could be used by the Superval application.

 For example, if Superval parcels an evaluation into 100 API calls, it will assemble the evaluation results from 100 URLs produced by up to 100 worker processes.
 While Superval continues to manage the fan-out, the horizontal scaling is performed by Azure; Azure charges apply only while evaluation is in progress.

+Upgrade to Azure Durable Functions:

+-   Write a Client function to receive entire evaluation workload, push to Blob storage, return Download URL.
+-   Write an Orchestration function to parcel out the workload to Worker functions, manage failover, assemble results and write to Download URL,
+-   Write a Worker function to receive parcel, write files in local filesystem, call APL evaluation, and return output files to Orchestration function.

 Progress
 --------
-1. [x] Implement an AF using APL+Win
+- [x] Implement an AF using APL+Win
-1. [ ] Implement a synch AF using APL+Win to process a short list of records
+- [ ] Implement a synch AF using APL+Win to process a short list of records
-1. [ ] Implement an asynch AF using APL+Win to process a short list of records
+- [ ] Implement an asynch AF using APL+Win to process a short list of records
-1. [ ] Implement an asynch AF using Superval to process a short list of records
+- [ ] Implement an asynch AF using Superval to process a short list of records
+- [ ] Upgrade to Azure Durable Functions

 Notes